forthtemple/openworlddart/readme.md

 **Using blender models**

+terrain is exported to obj, use strip
+  - seems to work better in terms of intersections actor, models are export as glb from blender

 All the models in the demos are created using Blender.
 There are included in the repository.
 In the demo, models are exported as wavefront 'obj' models since they allow for multiple texturing.
 For actors they are exported from Blender as json models since they include animations which json allows for but obj does not.

 If you open /models/secondtemple/temple/temple.blend notice the multiple meshes.
 Notice that some have the word wall and some surface in them.